 Practice/Industry Group Overview

-Wilkins’ particular background brings unique benefits and insight to the practice group and our clients.
-Selected by President Ronald Reagan as the first-ever Chair of the U.S. Sentencing Commission, he was responsible for establishing the federal sentencing guidelines, policies and practices for the federal criminal justice system - including corporate compliance and white-collar crime.
+Wilkins’ background brings unique benefits and insight to the practice group and our clients.
+Selected by President Ronald Reagan as the first-ever chairman of the U.S. Sentencing Commission, he was responsible for establishing the federal sentencing guidelines, policies and practices for the federal criminal justice system — including corporate compliance and white-collar crime.

 - Conducting internal investigations